apache/beam/website/www/site/content/en/documentation/glossary.md

 ## ParDo

 The lowest-level element-wise PTransform.
 For each element in an input PCollection, ParDo applies a function and emits zero, one, or multiple elements to an output PCollection.
 “ParDo” is short for “Parallel Do.”
-It’s similar to the map operation in a [MapReduce](https://en.wikipedia.org/wiki/MapReduce) algorithm and the Reduce operation when following a GroupByKey.
+It’s similar to the map operation in a [MapReduce](https://en.wikipedia.org/wiki/MapReduce) algorithm and the reduce operation when following a GroupByKey.
 ParDo is also comparable to the `apply` method from a DataFrame, or the `UPDATE` keyword from SQL.

 To learn more, see: